mtanabe-sj/maximilians-heic-image-viewer/README.md

 3)	Obtain a primary image handle from heif_context_get_primary_image_handle.
 4)	Query the image dimensions by calling heif_image_handle_get_width and heif_image_handle_get_height.

 The decode() method does the most processor intensive work of HEVC decoding.
-Actually, LIBHEIC uses the decoder library, LIBDE256, to achieve HEVC decoding.
+Actually, LIBHEIF uses the decoder library, LIBDE256, to achieve HEVC decoding.

 1)	Decode the image by calling heif_decode_image on the image handle.
 RGB colorspace is selected.
 This call may not return immediately if the image resolution is high.
 2)	Scale the image by calling heif_image_scale_image if the image is too large to fit the screen.